vsc-eco/zk-rust/README.md

 ## Debugging Note

 If you are running this on MacOS M1 aarch64, don't use `zsh` as your shell.
-Use `bash` instead. `zsh` throws unintelligible errors that will make you consider switching careers.
+Use `bash` instead; `zsh` throws unintelligible errors.